ThomasBrazier/EasyMareyMap/README.md

 * automatic calibration of the smoothing parameter
 * bootstraps to estimate a 95% confidence interval
 * graphical zone selection to exclude a bunch of outlier markers
-* a statistical framework for comparative genomics (compare marey maps between species, populations or genomes
+* a statistical framework for comparative genomics (compare marey maps between species, populations or genomes)

 ## Installation

 Install the package in your R environment with `devtools`.

+STILL IN DEVELLOPMENT

 ```
 library(devtools)